Asspwn/SkyRAG/README.md

 Both API and Open sourced LLMs can be used.
 The requirements to the LLMs are:
+- Multimodal
-Multimodal (Filipino and English are primal languages) Multilingual
+- Multilingual (Filipino and English are primal languages)
-Enough context size (at least 4096 due to images)
+- Enough context size (at least 4096 due to images)